ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/running.rst

 continuously growing set of diagnostics and metrics that it directly provides to the user.
 These metrics and diagnostics are provided as a set of preconfigured recipes that users can run or customize for their own analysis.
-The latest list of available recipes can be found :ref:`here <esmvaltool:recipes>`.
+The latest list of available recipes can be found :ref:`here <recipes>`.

 In order to make the management of these installed recipes easier, ESMValTool provides the ``recipes`` command group with utilities that help the users in